mgmeisinger/Py2.0-Security-Suite/README.md

 Terminal-based system with three parts: Authenticator, Pwd Cracker, Pwd Evaluator.

-How to use:
+**How to use:**

-	- Enter a directory and skim that section's "README.txt" for further directions on commands and supporting files
+	Enter a directory and skim that section's README for further directions on commands and supporting files.

 *You will need Python on the local machine to run.* <br>
 *Make sure you are in the correct directory.* <br/>